joelhawksley/identity/components/slides.md

 end
 ```

 ^ And without too much work, we can!
-We can implement our render_string test helper that:
+We can implement a render_string test helper that:

-^ Renders our template in the same code path as a normal view, and then
+^ S Renders our template in the same code path as a normal view, and then

-^ Parses the result in Nokogiri for easier assertions.
+^ S Parses the result in Nokogiri for easier assertions.

 ^ So let's run our test now.